-San Luis Obispo ice cream lovers will soon be able to enjoy their favorite treat in an entirely new form: spread thin and curled into rolls.
+San Luis Obispo ice cream lovers can now enjoy their favorite treat in an entirely new form: spread thin and curled into rolls.

-The locally owned Rolld ice cream shop, what the owners hope will be the first of multiple branches, is scheduled to open by the end of April at 785A Marsh St. — a space formerly occupied by Subway sandwiches and Ubatuba Acai.
+The locally owned Rolld ice cream shop, which owners hope will be the first of multiple branches, opened May 12 at 785A Marsh St. — a space formerly occupied by Subway sandwiches and Ubatuba Acai.

 "We will bring an entertainment aspect to create the ice cream in front of you," Sotello said.
 "It's a type of ice cream that actually originated in Thailand."

-Rolld will offer organic and vegan flavors as part of its menu.
+Rolld offers organic and vegan flavors as part of its menu.

 The business' other two co-owners, Jacob Zachmann and Xavi Fajardo, are both social media influencers who have access to a large audience and can help spread the word on their products easily, Sotello said.